By Sahar Adatia and Jimmy Singh.

 It is prohibited to bring or try to bring alcohol or fermented alcohol into a correctional centre (prison) without having lawful authority to do so.

 Anyone guilty of committing this offence will face a maximum penalty of up to 6-months imprisonment (section 253C(1) Crimes (Administration of Sentences) Act 1999 (NSW)).

-It is prohibited to smuggle or try to smuggle without lawful authority, a prohibited drug (of no more than small quantity) or any items that are listed in the schedule to the Poisons and Therapeutic Goods Act 1966 (NSW), into a correctional centre (prison).
+It is prohibited to smuggle or try to smuggle without lawful authority, a prohibited drug (of no more than small quantity).

 It is also prohibited for an inmate to use or even possess a mobile phone or any part of one (or sim card or charger) unless he/she has it for a reasonable excuse (section 253F Crimes (Administration of Sentences) Act 1999 (NSW)).